- What are Howard Center locations and hours of operation?

 5. If I call the crisis hotline, what will happen?

 After calling First Call for Chittenden County, you will be connected to a member of the team trained in assessing and handling distress and crisis.
 The team member will speak with you about the reason you called and help you assess what the best next steps are going forward.
-This could be further phone support, a referral to a specialist, intervention, or an in-person assessment.
-However, this is a collaborative decision that will be made and agreed upon by both the caller and the team member.
+This could be further phone support, a referral to a specialist, intervention, or an in-person response.

-First Call is a confidential crisis hotline, and a First Call team member will not show up at your home or call the police without your permission.
-However, there are three instances in which a First Call team member is mandated to take action without your permission: if the caller expresses that they are about to cause harm to themselves, if the caller expresses that they are about to cause harm to others, or if the caller discloses child abuse is going on in their home.
-Disclosing previous self-harm or an urge to self-harm will not warrant a First Call team member to take action.
+First Call is a confidential crisis hotline, and a First Call team member will not show up at your home or call the police without your permission except in certain cases.
+There are three instances in which a First Call team member is mandated to take action without your permission: if the caller expresses that they are about to cause harm to themselves, if the caller expresses that they are about to cause harm to others, or if the caller discloses child abuse is going on in their home.
+Disclosing previous self-harm will not warrant a First Call team member to take action.

 6. How do I know if I am eligible to receive services?